apiflask/apiflask/docs/openapi.md

 ## Use the `doc` decorator

-There is also a `doc` decorator can be used to set operation fields explicitly.
+There is also a `doc` decorator that can be used to set operation fields explicitly.

 ### Operation `summary` and `description`

-Here is the example of using the `doc` decoraotr to set `summary` and `description`:
+Here is the example of using the `doc` decorator to set `summary` and `description`:

 ```python hl_lines="6"
 from apiflask import APIFlask, doc